DLM product design & functional vision

 2.6.
 Define the domain-specific concept scheme containing all concepts* of the domain, including those concepts that are in parallel maintained or defined as cross-domain concepts, based on a template including pre-selected commonly used concepts (domain-specific concept scheme is managed centrally by CM)

 2.7.
 Define new cross-domain and domain-specific lists of codes* (cross-domain lists of codes are managed by CM) (domain-specific lists of codes, e.g. by deriving from an existing cross-domain list, and restricting the list of codes to a subset of codes (whitelist / blacklist).
-They are managed by CM or domain manager?)
+They are managed by CM or domain manager?) - For an existing statistical domain:

 3.1.
 Browse and see the concepts from the domain-specific concept scheme